DerrickHsu1020/CloudProject/README.md

 The API license will expire at 2nd of April, 2019

 Description of API:

+hello():
+@app.route('/'),
+Print Hello World on the main page

 past3hours():
-app.route('/airquality/')
+@app.route('/airquality')
-This request returns and send the hourly historical air quality information at QueenMary for the past three hours and send the information to the cassandra database.
+This request returns the hourly historical air quality information at Queen Mary in the past three hours in json format

 airquality():
-app.route('/airquality/data')
-This request returns the information from the cassandra database.
-Before execute this app, it needs to execute past3hours() first for insert data into the database if there is no data in the database.
+@app.route('/airquality/data'),
+This request connects the cassandra database for returning the hourly air quality stats on 29 of March which aqi is greater than 50

 profile(name):
-parameters: name
+@app.route('/pokemon/<name>')

-This request returns the HP for the pokemon(name)
+This request returns the pokemon HP according the input name